mui/material-ui/docs/data/material/getting-started/installation/installation.md

 Please note that [react](https://www.npmjs.com/package/react) >= 17.0.0 and [react-dom](https://www.npmjs.com/package/react-dom) >= 17.0.0 are peer dependencies.

-MUI is using [emotion](https://emotion.sh/docs/introduction) as a styling engine by default.
+Material UI is using [emotion](https://emotion.sh/docs/introduction) as a styling engine by default.
 If you want to use [`styled-components`](https://styled-components.com/) instead, run:

 ```sh
 npm install @mui/material @mui/styled-engine-sc styled-components